Stay Away From Illness During Winter

 Winter season

-Winters are here, the season of cold and dry wind and chilling temperatures.
+Winters have a different feeling, the season of cold and dry wind with chilling temperatures.
 It is also the time when health problems arise in most of us.
 It is better to take precautions during the winter season so that it can be enjoyed fully.

 A, Common Cold

-During winter you will find every second person at your home, school, college or workplace is either suffering from a cold or cough.
-The common cold is definitely a very common condition affecting scores of people.
-It is certainly very infectious and if not treated early it could lead to severe headaches, sore throat, mucus accumulation and nasal infection.
+During winter, you will find every second person at your home, school, college or workplace is either suffering from a cold or a cough.
+The common cold is a widespread condition affecting many people.
+It is certainly very infectious, and if not treated early, it could lead to severe headaches, sore throat, mucus accumulation and nasal infection.

 B, Pneumonia